shopify

 freelance composer and lecturer living in the Chicago area.
 Her catalog covers a wide range, with works for orchestra, opera, oratorio, wind ensemble, choir, art song, various sized chamber ensembles, and works for solo instruments.

-Theodore Presser Company and ECS Publishing carry her works.
-Dr. Garrop is a Cedille Records artist with pieces currently on thirteen CDs, with the most recent release April 2024 with the first recording of her oratorio Terra Nostra.
-Cedille also released the piano trio version of Repair the World as a digital download.
-Her works are also commercially available on more than a dozen additional labels.
+Theodore Presser Company publishes her works.
+Dr. Garrop is a Cedille Records artist with pieces currently on sixteen projects, including the April 2024 release of her oratorio Terra Nostra.
+Her works are also commercially available on fifteen additional labels.

-In recent years, she has served as the featured composer of the Bowling Green State University New Music Festival and Indiana State University Contemporary Music Festival, with additional guest residencies at the Great Plains Saxophone Workshop, University of Michigan - Ann Arbor, Michigan State University, Florida State University, University of Colorado at Boulder, and University of Denver.
+In recent years, Dr. Garrop was the featured composer of the Bowling Green State University New Music Festival and Indiana State University Contemporary Music Festival, with additional guest residencies at Florida State University, Great Plains Saxophone Workshop, Kennesaw State University, Michigan State University, University of Colorado at Boulder, University of Denver, University of Kentucky – Lexington, University of Michigan - Ann Arbor, and University of Wisconsin - Madison.
+She also served as a mentor composer for the Cabrillo Conductors/Composers Workshop, LunART Festival Composers Hub, and the Toulmin Foundation.
+Dr. Garrop is an ongoing mentor for Chicago a cappella’s HerVoice Emerging Women Choral Composers Competition.
 She also served as a mentor composer for the Cabrillo Conductors/Composers Workshop, LunART Festival Composers Hub, and the Toulmin Foundation.
 Garrop is an ongoing mentor for Chicago a cappella’s HerVoice Emerging Women Choral Composers Competition.

 She was the first Emerging Opera Composer of Chicago Opera Theater’s Vanguard Program (2018-2020), during which she composed The Transformation of Jane Doe and What Magic Reveals with librettist Jerre Dye.
 She also held a 3-year composer-in-residence position with the Champaign-Urbana Symphony Orchestra (2016-2019), funded by New Music USA and the League of American Orchestras.
-She previously served as composer-in-residence with the Albany Symphony (2009/2010) and Skaneateles Festival (2011), and as well as on faculty of the Fresh Inc Festival (2012-2017).
+She previously served as composer-in-residence with the Albany Symphony (2009/2010) and on the faculty of the Fresh Inc Festival (2012-2017).

 Dr. Garrop earned